26 Essential Indian Spices and Herbs

 Cardamom (Green and Black)

 You can find this aromatic spice in both savory and sweet dishes in India.
-Yes, we use cardamom for kheers/sweet puddings and many other sweets, either in ground form or crushed form.
+Yes, we use cardamom for kheers/sweet puddings and many other sweets (such as besan ladoo)—either in ground form or crushed form.
 Both green cardamom and black cardamom (known as badi elaichi) are used in curries, kormas, biryanis and garam masala.
+(Here’s how to make kheer.)

 Your kormas and biryanis would be incomplete without cinnamon or cassia bark.
-The cassia bark is rough, has a bark-like structure and is slightly milder than true cinnamon.
-You will find this flat cinnamon barks in savory dishes in India.
+The cassia bark is rough, has a bark-like structure, and is slightly milder than true cinnamon.
+You will find this flat cinnamon bark in savory dishes in India.
+Grab some and learn how to make biryani.

 Chili Powder and Dried Red Chilies